ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 ```

 ```
-The last part of this sentence SHOULDN'T BE UPPER CASE.
+The last part of this sentence SHOULDN'T BE UPPERCASE.
 ```
 *Hint: use `~` to toggle case.*